vweevers/common-changelog/README.md

 Common Changelog instead focuses on making changes descriptive and explaining _why_ a change is made.
 This tends to be forgotten in Conventional Commits because it gives commit authors the false impression that their messages are descriptive.
 To be fair, that is a general communication problem that Conventional Commits doesn't aim to solve.
 It is however a problem that should be prioritized - over automation and over rigid structure.

-Common Changelog uses natural language (in the imperative mood to gain back consistency) because it fits all contexts, including explaining a change to a stakeholder in person.
-Writing commit messages should be done like explaining it to a human, which shifts the conversation from types of changes to ~~the _why_ of changes~~ <sup>REPHRASE</sup>.
+Common Changelog uses natural language (in the imperative mood) because it fits all contexts, including explaining changes to a stakeholder in person.
+Writing commit messages should be done like explaining them to humans.
+First and foremost to consumers, then to contributors and future selves.

-For comparison, let's poke some holes <sup>REPHRASE</sup> in the commit examples from [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#examples).
+Let's see how these Common Changelog principles can improve commit messages and consequently changelogs, by rewriting the commit examples from the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#examples) homepage.

 **Unclear breaking change**

-Instead of:
+This Conventional Commit does not lead with the fact that it's breaking.
+The description of the feature on the first line does not explain how extending works.
+The second line does although according to its prefix (`BREAKING CHANGE`) it's instead supposed to explain why the change is breaking.

 ```
 feat: allow provided config object to extend other configs